 Chad T. Sarchio

 Chad Sarchio currently serves as senior counsel for intelligence law at the Drug Enforcement Administration, where he has practiced international law; received the Attorney General’s Award for Excellence in national security; and served as Chief of Staff to a prior Administrator.
 He is a former federal prosecutor who spent more than six years with the U.S. Attorney’s Office in the District of Columbia, where he successfully prosecuted hundreds of federal and local criminal cases involving charges ranging from murder to fraud to public corruption.
-He has tried more than 70 jury and bench trials, conducted scores of grand jury investigations, and presented numerous appellate briefs and arguments.
+Mr. Sarchio has tried more than 70 jury and bench trials, conducted scores of grand jury investigations, and presented numerous appellate briefs and arguments.
 He also worked as investigative counsel during a six-month detail with the Senate Select Investigation into Hurricane Katrina.

 Mr. Sarchio spent the first four years of his career as an active duty Army JAG.
 During that time he provided legal assistance to hundreds of soldiers and their family members at Fort Bragg, NC, investigated and negotiated more than $3 million in claims while deployed to the Balkans as the Senior Foreign Claims Commissioner for Bosnia, and served as Military Legal Counsel to the Army’s Auditor General.
 He retired from the Army in 2019 after twenty more years in the Reserves working as a military judge, trial advocacy instructor, defense counsel, and in increasingly senior leadership roles.
 Mr. Sarchio earned an MS in National Security Strategy from the National War College in 2019.